OpenOrienteering/mapper/symbol_dock_widget.md

 <!-- NOTE: as name, use symbol-type-x where x is the number in the Symbol::Type enum. -->

 #### Line settings
-**Line width** and **colour** define the basic line characteristics.
+**Line width** and **color** define the basic line characteristics.
 Minimum line length function is not yet implemented. **Line cap** permits the shape of the end of the line to be specified. **Line join** refers to the rendering of vertices where line sections of different orientations join each other.

 **Dashed lines** are created by a tick in the dash box, which shows the dash dialog settings.
 Typical length of dash and gap may be specified &#8212; these will be rendered with gaps of the specified size and dashes as close as practicable to the specified length (so that there is no fractional dash at the end).
 The appearance of lines with regular symbols or breaks may be improved by making the end dash a half length &#8212; a check box provides for this.
 Dashes may be grouped together with a specified gap within the groups which is different from the between-group gap length.

 Many symbols (e.g. 520 Stone wall) have a **repeated feature** along the line.
 This line feature is invoked by setting a non-zero integer number in the mid-symbol count.
-The mid-symbol distance sets the spacing between symbol centres.
+The mid-symbol distance sets the spacing between symbol centers.
 The distance between spots refers to the distance between symbol groups; if the mid-symbol distance is too large then the groups may overlap.
 The distance from the end is an approximate length of line projecting beyond the last group.
 A check box to require at least one mid-symbol ensures that the line has at least one symbol but may give confusing results if the line is too short for meaningful rendering.
 Setting a minimum mid-symbol count is not yet implemented.
 A different mid-symbol minimum may be specified for the boundary line of a closed symbol.

 Some line symbols require an **outline** which is enabled by selecting the border check box.
 Border width is the width (thickness) of the border lines.
 Shift moves the border lines further apart &#8212; shift equal to half the border width will place the line just outside the edge of the main line.
 A dash feature with characteristics which do not have to match the main line is enabled by the corresponding check box.